NateEag/useful-programs/readme.md

-Google Chrome is my preferred browser (for web development and general browsing).
-It has some awesome built-in features, many of which can be discovered by loading its list of internal URLS in a Chrome tab: chrome://chrome-urls/
+Google Chrome is my preferred browser (for web development and general browsing), though fear of a browser monoculture has me using Firefox more often again.
+Chrome has some awesome built-in features, many of which can be discovered by loading its list of internal URLS in a Chrome tab: chrome://chrome-urls/